ministryofjustice/hmpps-prisoner-finance-poc-api/docs/processes-purchasing.md

 This process is employed when batch processing multiple order as part of the canteen process or similar where several different items can be purchased from several different suppliers such as BT and DHL for several different people.

-The process will consider the complete payment total per person when determining whether there are enough available funds, and will record individual transactions for each supplier for each person with the amount spent with each.
+The process will consider the complete payment total per person when determining whether there are enough available funds, and will record individual ledger entries for each supplier for each person with the amount spent with each.

 ```mermaid
 sequenceDiagram